CurataEng/marketo-hacks/adblock/fullscreen/README.md

 Here is an example script tag to include on your site: `<script src="fullscreen-adblock.js"></script>`

+## How it works
+The code works by checking to see if a variable that is normally instantiated by the Marketo Munckin exists.
+If not, then the adblock warning is displayed.
+The code checks after 1000 milliseconds after the document is loaded to minimize false alerts by allowing the Marketo tracker to fully load.

 ## Sample
 An example implementation is available [here](sample.html).